 Attending a theological seminary and becoming a pastor meant I would be called into life-and-death situations, some of which ended, of course, in death.

 I have done many funerals.
 I did the funerals of my mother, my father, and Linda's mother and father.
 My infant stillborn son David never got a funeral because of the crazy circumstances surrounding his expiration.
 I have done funerals during this season of COVID.
 When you minister at a funeral you deal with death.
 You meet with people whose loved ones are gone.

 I have cried at the death of loved ones.
-I cried when we put our dog So-Fee "to sleep" a few years ago.
+I cried when we put our dog So-Fee "to sleep."
 That was one of the hardest things I have ever done.
 We loved her so much!
 Driving her to the veterinarian's office as when she was dying was, for me, ridiculously painful.
 The fact that she trusted in us, in me, but could not be communicated to, made the situation harder.
-It also made me angry.
+It made me angry.
 Angry... at death... at the fact of death.

 How do I handle death?
 I like what Thomas Merton said after one of his healthy meditations on life's mortality: "The important thing is simply turning to [God] daily, preferring his will and mystery to everything that is evidently and tangibly "mine.""
 (Conjectures of a Guilty Bystander) Note the quotes around the word "mine" since, obviously, we own nothing in this earthly life.
 This includes other people.
-I don't even think we own our own selves.
+Even we are not our own.

 I'm going to die.

 Therefore, I have hope, and you can, too.
 I choose to live in the light of that eschatological hope and connect with "Christ, the HOPE of glory."